 DIY Home Security System: Budget Prepper Guide

-During the February 2021 Pacific Northwest ice storm, I watched three straight days of power outages expose how many home security systems fail silently.
+During the February 2021 Pacific Northwest ice storm, I watched three straight days of power outages expose just how many home security systems fail silently.
 Neighbors with expensive professionally monitored setups had dead cameras, offline hubs, and zero alerts.
 Meanwhile, the handful of us running a DIY home security system with battery backups and local recording never lost coverage.
+Not for a single hour.
 That experience fundamentally shaped how I design and recommend security setups today.

 If you’re new to preparedness, start with our beginner’s guide to prepping and survival readiness.
-If you’re ready to lock down your home without handing control to a third party — or paying $30–$50 a month in monitoring fees — this guide walks you through everything I’ve learned in 12+ years of field work and FEMA emergency management training.
+And if you’re ready to lock down your home without handing control to a third party — or bleeding $30–$50 a month in monitoring fees — this guide walks you through everything I’ve learned in 12+ years of field work and FEMA emergency management training.

 Why a DIY Home Security System Fits the Prepper Mindset

-In my experience working emergency response across the Pacific Northwest, I’ve seen extended outages turn otherwise safe neighborhoods into targets.
+I’ve seen extended outages across the Pacific Northwest turn otherwise safe neighborhoods into targets.
 When power goes down for 72+ hours, supply caches — food, water, fuel, medical gear — become high-value items.
 Your prepper garden, your pantry, your generator: all of it needs protection.

-A self-installed home security system supports self-reliance, flexibility, and cost control.
+A self-installed system supports self-reliance, flexibility, and cost control.
 Here’s why it aligns with preparedness thinking:

 - No third-party dependency.
 Professional monitoring centers can be overwhelmed or offline during widespread emergencies.
-A wireless home security system with local alerts puts you in control.
+Local alerts put you in control.

 - Cost control.
 No monthly monitoring subscription means your security budget goes to hardware, not recurring fees.